EvanCraine/eCraine/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

 I am a postdoctoral research fellow in the Legumes Breeding Program at The Land Institute.
-My position is focused on nutrition, food Functionality, and food system integration for The Land Institute's perennial pulse crop candidate, Sainfoin.
+My position is focused on nutrition, food functionality, and food system integration for The Land Institute's perennial pulse crop candidate, Sainfoin.

 I am passionate about connecting farmers, stakeholders and the public to develop nutritious and flavorful varieties with a sense of place.
 I also enjoy facilitating tastings that engage people with regional agricultural products.
 To appreciate something you must understand it, and to understand something you must experience it.